 It is school policy that teachers will require all Key Stage 2 pupils to complete their homework.
 Teachers will always support children with logistical issues and will gladly explain, again, any element that pupils don't understand.
 However, when staff feel homework should have been completed they will require pupils to finish it in their own time (e.g. playtime).
-If parents have concerns about this policy, they have the right to complain in accordance with the 'Complaints Policy'.
-Alternatively, they have the right to decide to withdraw their children from homework activities.
-We ask for this request and the reason to be put into writing to the headteacher as the decision could prove detrimental to their child's academic progress.
+If parents have concerns about this policy, they have the right to decide to withdraw their children from homework activities.
+We ask for this request, and the reason, to be placed in writing to the headteacher as the decision could prove detrimental to their child's academic progress.